CSB-KaracaLab/RBD-ACE2-MutBench/README.md

 ## Motivation

 Since the start of COVID-19 pandemic, a huge effort has been devoted to understanding the Spike(SARS-CoV-2)-ACE2 recognition mechanism.
 As prominent examples, two deep mutational scanning (DMS) studies (Chan et al., 2020; Starr et al., 2020) traced the impact of all possible mutations/variants across the Spike-ACE2 interface.
-Expanding on this, we benchmark four widely used structure-based binding affinity predictors (FoldX, EvoEF1, MutaBind2, SSIPe) and two naïve predictors (HADDOCK, UEP) on the variant Spike-ACE2 deep mutational interaction set.
-Among these approaches, FoldX ranks first with a 64% success rate, followed by EvoEF1 with a 57% accuracy.
+Expanding on this, we benchmark six widely used structure-based binding affinity predictors (FoldX, EvoEF1, MutaBind2, SSIPe, HADDOCK, and UEP) and two recent AI predictors (mmCSM-PPI, TopNetTree) on the variant Spike-ACE2 deep mutational interaction set.
+Among these approaches, FoldX ranks first with a 64% success rate.
 Upon performing residue-based analyses, we reveal critical algorithmic biases, especially in ranking mutations with increasing/decreasing hydrophobicity/volume.
 We also show that the approaches using evolutionary-based terms in their scoring functions misclassify most mutations as binding depleting.
+AI approaches, mmCSM-PPI and TopNetTree, yielded comparable performances to the force field-based techniques.
 These observations suggest plenty of room to improve the conventional affinity predictors for guessing the variant-induced binding profile changes of Spike-ACE2.

 Our mutants models and their prediction scores can be visualized at https://rbd-ace2-mutbench.github.io/